 Free tier handles 50 keywords per project; Pro plans start around $19/month for larger lists and unlimited exports.

 Marketing teams already living inside HubSpot can spin up clusters without adding another app to the stack.
 The SEO Topic Cluster Builder sits inside the Marketing Hub dashboard and turns your existing blog posts, landing pages, and new keyword ideas into a visual map of pillars and supporting articles.
-Because it hooks into the same database that powers your CRM and analytics, cluster planning becomes part of a single, closed-loop workflow.

 HubSpot groups keywords around a proposed pillar page, then flags gaps where a subtopic article is missing.
 Once the content exists, the tool suggests internal links and checks that anchor text aligns with the chosen keyword.

-Performance data—from sessions to lead attribution—flows back into the cluster view, so you can see which subtopics drive deals, not just clicks.
+Performance data, from sessions to lead attribution, flows back into the cluster view, so you can see which subtopics drive deals, not just clicks.

 Free CRM users can preview limited suggestions, but full clustering requires the Professional tier (from roughly $800 / year when billed annually).

-Semrush gives you two built-in ways to build clusters—no extra plug-ins or spreadsheet gymnastics required.
+Semrush gives you two built-in ways to build clusters, no extra plug-ins or spreadsheet gymnastics required.
 If you already use Semrush for audits or backlink checks, turning on clustering is basically flipping another switch inside the same dashboard.

 Free users get one project with up to 10 keyword lists; bulk clustering is gated.
-Full access starts at $129.95 / month and unlocks unlimited lists plus the Content Outline Builder.
+Full access starts at $139.95 / month and unlocks unlimited lists plus the Content Outline Builder.

 When you enter a keyword, Ahrefs finds the top-ranking page and labels the wider query that page also ranks for as its "Parent Topic."
 Any keyword sharing that parent is a variation suitable for the same pillar.
 The SERP Similarity metric shows URL overlap for extra proof.

-Because the logic uses live ranking data, clusters reflect true search intent and come with volume, clicks, CPC, and backlink metrics.
+Because the logic uses live ranking data, Ahrefs topic clusters reflect true search intent and come with volume, clicks, CPC, and backlink metrics.
 Downside: no bulk auto-export; big lists must be sliced or handled via API.

 Filter results by Parent Topic, sort by traffic potential, export, then pivot so each parent becomes your pillar and child keywords become supporting posts.

 Scalenut mixes classic keyword data with modern language models to whip up clusters you can act on quickly.
 The browser-based app asks for a seed term, crawls top-ranking pages, then groups semantically related phrases inside an interactive mind-map.
-Because the tool lives inside Scalenut’s full writing suite, you can jump straight from cluster to brief without exporting files.

 Scalenut taps proprietary NLP plus Google's Knowledge Graph to surface entities, questions, and intent tags.
 This combo spots synonyms like "EV charging" and "electric car charging" and folds them into the same pillar cluster.